- Different Types of Coffee Grind

 The three main types of grinder, each great for a different level of grinds, are as follows

-- Blade Grinder: It is a common type of grinder that is used for coarse, medium coarse, and medium grinds.
+- Blade Grinder: It is a common grinder used for coarse, medium coarse, and medium grinds.
 So it works best for cold brew makers, French press and drip coffee makers.
-All you have to do is to put the beans into the top, put the lid on, and press it down.
+All you have to do is put the beans into the top, put the lid on, and press it down.
 The blade will activate and start chopping up the beans.

 - Burr Grinder: It is excellent for medium fine, fine, and pulverized ground coffee.
 So, if you want to make Turkish coffee or Espresso, you will need a burr grinder.
-Although burr grinders are expensive but if you prefer precision, go for a burr grinder.
+Although burr grinders are expensive, if you prefer precision, go for a burr grinder.

 - Hand Grinder: The last one is a hand grinder if you want to do things in an old-fashioned way.
-This grinder is real fun to use because all you need to do is to just put the beans in the container and pump the handle that causes the blade to swirl.
+This grinder is real fun to use because all you need to do is just put the beans in the container and pump the handle that causes the blade to swirl.
 However, a hand grinder is not as precise as an electric grinder.

 Grinding the Coffee Beans

 How to Grind Coffee Beans Without a Grinder?

-After you have understood grinding with a grinder, now it’s time to discuss how can one grind coffee beans without a grinder.
-As it is quite possible that you don’t find grinders everywhere or most of the people don’t have grinders.
-So, let’s begin that how can you grind coffee beans without a grinder.
+After you understand grinding with a grinder, it’s time to discuss how one can grind coffee beans without a grinder.
+It is quite possible that you don’t find grinders everywhere, or most people don’t have grinders.
+So, let’s begin with how you can grind coffee beans without a grinder.

 Using a Blender

 Most of the users ask that can you grind coffee beans in a blender?.
-The simple answer is yes and in doing so you need to put the beans in the blender.
-After that use the pulse setting to grind the beans as fine as you can.
-Although you won’t get a very finer grind with it but can only achieve a medium-coarse to medium grind.
+The simple answer is yes, and in doing so, you need to put the beans in the blender.
+After that, use the pulse setting to grind the beans as fine as you can.
+Although you won’t get a significantly finer grind, you can only achieve a medium-coarse to medium grind.
 Yet, the grind is acceptable for French Press and a drip coffee maker.

 Using a Food Processor